What Bad Emails Actually Cost Your Company (It’s Not Just Time)

 • Wasted time on clarification.

 Someone sends a vague email.
 Three people reply asking what they meant.
 A meeting gets scheduled to discuss what could have been handled in two paragraphs.
 Multiply this by every unclear message in your organization.
-The average office worker receives 121 emails daily and spends 5 to 15 hours every week managing their inbox.
+By most estimates, the average office worker fields over a hundred emails a day and spends anywhere from 5 to 15 hours a week managing their inbox.
 If even 10% of those emails require follow-up clarification, you’re burning hours that should go toward actual work.

 • Lost opportunities from unprofessional messages.